 A further benefit of converged IP and Ethernet aggregation networks that abstract routing control into the orchestration layer is that operators can deploy only the small subset of routing protocols they actually need to support their chosen services.
 This means only the specific application-driven routing protocol required for each node is used, allowing operators to meet their needs with merchant silicon rather than the complex, costly ASICs typically used in IP routers today.

 Converged IP and Ethernet aggregation also benefits from inbuilt optical scalability on demand.
 By taking advantage of seamless integration with the optical transport layer, 1GbE 10GbE, 25GbE and 100GbE links and higher can be aggregated to 100GbE, 200GbE, and 400GbE connections in minutes or hours, rather than days or months.

 The ability to scale the aggregation network programmatically means no additional hardware is required to ramp up available capacity or to deploy new services.
 This can help reduce real estate, power, cooling, support, and other costs associated with proliferating IP infrastructure.

 This approach will enable service providers to evolve their network infrastructure, embracing greater simplicity, agility, and cost-efficiency—while supporting existing services and getting ready for new ones.

 Discover Adaptive IP™

 Ciena’s IP and Ethernet aggregation solutions help increase service velocity while reducing end-to-end networking footprint and costs.
-Look to packet networking from Ciena to:
+Look to routing and switching from Ciena to: